Create and upload a Windows Server VHD to Azure

-A virtual machine in Azure runs the operating system that you choose when you create the virtual machine.
-Azure stores a virtual machine's operating system in a virtual hard disk in VHD format (a .vhd file).
+A virtual machine in Microsoft Azure runs the operating system that you choose when you create the virtual machine.
+Microsoft Azure stores a virtual machine's operating system in a virtual hard disk in VHD format (a .vhd file).
 A VHD of an operating system that has been prepared for duplication is called an image.
 This article shows you how to create your own image by uploading a .vhd file with an operating system you've installed and generalized.
-For more information about disks and images in Azure, see Manage Disks and Images.
+For more information about disks and images in Microsoft Azure, see Manage Disks and Images.

 Note: When you create a virtual machine, you can customize the operating system settings to facilitate running your application.
 The configuration that you set is stored on disk for that virtual machine.
 For instructions, see How to Create a Custom Virtual Machine.